stillie/weather-app/README.md

 - I wanted to implement better error handling.
 I started implementing it for the location errors but didn't have enough time to complete that
 - I wanted to improve the visual aspect of a loading indicator
 - I made some changes to the colours given in the documentation due to the fact that it didnt quite match up to the style of the image (for the sunny screenshot)
+- I have implemented GitHub actions which will run the tests and then build the app.
+It won't build the app if any of the tests have failed.